The Great Financial Mystery: What Caused the October 1987 Crash?

 Yet despite the severity, traders and researchers have never agreed on a single reason for this statistically improbable event which one academic* estimated would only occur once in 20 billion years.

-In October 1987, I was the director of marketing for the now defunct New York Futures Exchange (a division of the NYSE), which listed more stock index futures contracts (the Russell 2000, Russell 300 and NYSE Composite Index futures) than another other U.S. exchange.
-Even though S&P 500 Index futures trading on the Chicago Mercantile Exchange (where I also worked earlier) was by far the most liquid and important, the NYFE offered additional liquidity and many arbitrage opportunities to stock index futures traders.
+In October 1987, I was the marketing director for the now-defunct New York Futures Exchange (a division of the NYSE), which listed more stock index futures contracts (the Russell 2000, Russell 300, and NYSE Composite Index futures) than other U.S. exchanges.
+Even though S&P 500 Index futures trading on the Chicago Mercantile Exchange (where I also worked earlier) was by far the most liquid and essential, the NYFE offered additional liquidity and many arbitrage opportunities to stock index futures traders.

 The 1987 crash was unprecedented in many ways: its use of technology, financial engineering, new strategies, limited regulation, a “greed is good” mentality, leverage, and global impact.

-And as a huge financial event, what caused it is still a mystery 30 years after the event.
+And as a substantial financial event, what caused it is still a mystery 30 years after the event.

-This battle involved the financial industry’s largest players and the subsequent debate brought out many of Wall Street’s biggest names into a rare public debate: pension fund managers, white shoe trading department directors, major speculators, and mutual fund company presidents.
+This battle involved the financial industry’s most prominent players.
+The subsequent debate brought many of Wall Street’s biggest names into a rare public discussion: pension fund managers, white shoe trading department directors, major speculators, and mutual fund company presidents.

 What drew these people into the light was years of pent-up frustrations about the NYSE’s specialist system.
-With the exception of commodity traders, no other profession in the financial business has been the target of so much criticism.
+Except for commodity traders, no other profession in the financial business has been the target of so much criticism.
 Finance Professor Hans Stoll has noted that specialists have been criticized in every major study of the stock exchange system since 1935.

 After the Crash, Congressional and independent investigators produced no less than 77 separate studies, some chaired by Wall Street’s most prominent names, to find the Crash’s culprits, causes and remedies.
 They came up empty-handed.